jonasbn/jonasbn.github.io/README.md

 Some of the most popular Open Source projects I have worked on are:

 - [Workflow](https://metacpan.org/pod/Workflow) - _Simple, flexible system to implement workflows_ in Perl
-- [GitHub Spellcheck Action](https://github.com/marketplace/actions/github-spellcheck-action) - _A GitHub Action for spellchecking your Markdown and ReStructuredText files_
+- [GitHub Spellcheck Action](https://github.com/marketplace/actions/github-spellcheck-action) - _A GitHub Action for spellchecking your Markdown, Python and Text files_

 If you came here to learn something, you might find my [_today I learned_ repository](http://jonasbn.github.io/til/), more interesting.